36-Year-Old Pitcher – Kansas City Royals

 Chris Young Contract Information:

-Agreed to a contract with the Mariners in March of 2014.
+Signed a one-year deal with the Royals in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Chris Young – simply subscribe now.